-I got asked a question today from a patient who wondered if the adrenals would recover from adrenal fatigue over time or need adrenal cortex support or with the help of correcting iron levels.
+I got asked a question today from a patient who wondered if the adrenals would recover from adrenal fatigue over time or need adrenal cortex support or with some other means of supporting the adrenals.

 I have been asked this a lot and this time I have taken the core of my answer and put it here in a blog post: